jhudson8/restful-redux/examples/03-github-paged-profile-search/lib/search-page/README.md

 Github Profile Search Example
 --------------------------------------------------------
-This is very similar to [../../../02-github-profile-search](../../../02-github-profile-search) except that now we page out the results with `previous` and `next` buttons.
+This is similar to [02-github-profile-search](../../../02-github-profile-search) except that now we page out the results with `previous` and `next` buttons.

 ### Differences from previous example